Alexhuszagh/rust-lexical/lexical-core/README.md

 ## Arbitrary-Precision Arithmetic

 Lexical uses arbitrary-precision arithmetic to exactly represent strings between two floating-point representations with more than 36 digits, with various optimizations for multiplication and division relative to Rust's current implementation.
-The arbitrary-precision arithmetic logic is not dependent on memory allocation: the default slow-path algorithm only uses the stack, and Algorithm M only uses the heap when the `radix` feature is enabled.
+The arbitrary-precision arithmetic logic is not dependent on memory allocation: the bigcomp only uses the stack, and Algorithm M and bhcomp only use the heap when the `radix` feature is enabled.

 ## Algorithm Background and Comparison